philyeo/microservice-admin/README.md

 It was developed using
 - Java 1.8
 - functionaljava library, https://www.functionaljava.org/
-- liquidbase for data management
+- ~liquidbase~ flyway for data management
 - H2 database